AI CODE REVIEW

 AI-powered coding assistant deeply embedded within Replit's browser-based IDE, designed to accelerate the journey from idea to working prototype.

 Unique for its cloud-native approach, Ghostwriter can generate fully functional applications from high-level inputs or even screenshots, with proactive debugging that identifies and suggests fixes for bugs in real-time.
+It's particularly valuable for educational purposes and rapid web-based prototyping.

 Pros: